NMR Reservation Calendar

 Instruments in the facility are available for use by all qualified academic, research, or commercial users.
 The CAMCOR NMR Facility can also provide technical and professional expertise as a full service laboratory.

-The NMR facility is home to five superconducting magnets equipped for walk-up solution state analysis of 1H, 13C, 31P, 19F as well as advanced techniques.
+The NMR facility is home to four superconducting magnets equipped for walk-up solution state analysis of 1H, 13C, 31P, 19F as well as advanced techniques.

 Multinuclear cryoprobes permit the high sensitivity study of virtually any magnetic nucleus, including 2H, 7Li, 11B, 15N, 23Na, 27Al, 29Si, 51V, 59Co, 71Ga, 77Se, 113Cd, 119Sn, 125Te, 195Pt.